 Hillcrest School is committed to safeguarding and promoting the welfare of children.
-The school fulfils its responsibilities as laid out in 'Keeping Children Safe in Education' (September 2023).
-The nature of work experience means that pupils will come into contact with people outside of day to day school life.
+The school fulfils its responsibilities as laid out in 'Keeping Children Safe in Education' (September 2024).
+The nature of work experience means that pupils will encounter people outside of day-to-day school life.
 All risk assessments must be conducted with the safeguarding of all pupils in mind and this policy must be implemented in conjunction with the Safeguarding and Child Protection policy.
 Health and Safety assessments of all workplaces are integral to safeguarding processes.